Thomas Mowbray, 1st Duke of Norfolk: Estates

-The patrimony that Mowbray inherited was substantial, predominantly based around East Anglia, and focused on the family's ancient holdings in Leicestershire, Lincolnshire and Yorkshire.
+The patrimony that Mowbray inherited was substantial, predominantly based around East Anglia, and focused on the family's holdings in Leicestershire, Lincolnshire and Yorkshire.
 These included the important manors of Melton Mowbray and their Caput baroniae of Axholme.
 His mother's Segrave inheritance augmented these estates, bringing him manors in Huntingdonshire, Norfolk, Sussex, Warwickshire and Wiltshire.
-His second wife—whose father, the Earl of Arundel was one of the wealthiest men in the country—brought him further estates in Norfolk, as well as more in Buckinghamshire and Essex.
+His second wife—whose father, the Earl of Arundel, was one of the wealthiest men in the country—brought him further estates in Norfolk, as well as more in Buckinghamshire and Essex.
 His landed income was in the region of £1,475 per annum.
 Given-Wilson calls this "a sizeable patrimony, but not one which would have put Mowbray in the first rank of English earls".
 However, this figure does not include the various gifts of valuables or grants of office and land he received from the King.
 Further, on the death of his grandmother, Countess Margaret, he would have expected to gain another major power base in East Anglia, particularly centred on Framlingham Castle.
 There was also a swathe of land across Yorkshire, stretching through Hovingham, Thirsk and Nidderdale.
 Combined with her estates on the Welsh Marches, around Chepstow, and other English counties, these have been adjudged to be worth approximately another £3000 annually.
 Saul has estimated his annual income at around £2,000 per annum.